 You will have to pay the cancellation fee if you cancel midway through your policy.
 You'll be refunded for the cover you haven't used, minus any fees and charges, though.

-If you pay monthly for your insurance and you've made a claim, you'll may still have to pay for the rest of the policy when you cancel.
+If you pay monthly for your insurance and you've made a claim, you may still have to pay for the rest of the policy when you cancel.
 In this case it's better to switch when your policy comes up for renewal.

 If you have optional extras with your car insurance, like breakdown cover, you'll have to pay to cancel these too - though usually less than your main cancellation fee.
 You'll be able to take out new breakdown cover when you take out your new policy.
-If you're covered for breakdowns by a different company, you can keep that cover running when you switch.

 You can take your bonus with you when you switch.
 But if you cancel midway through your policy, you'll lose any no-claims bonus you've been building up over the past few months.